WeiShaoD/neuroimage-menu/docs/source/statistics/statistics_menu.rst

 The ideal power level for power analysis has a significant is normally 0.80, but when you conducting the power analysis, we can specify a higher level, such as 0.90, which means the researcher has a 90% chance of not making a type II error.

 The degree of significance is one of the most important elements in power analysis.
-Assume that we specifies a level of significance of 0.001.
+Assume that we specify a level of significance of 0.001.
 The power of power analysis will be reduced in this instance.
 As a result, an alpha level of 0.001 is only appropriate in cases when the researcher is primarily concerned with avoiding a Type I error.

-The strength of association between the two variables is another aspect that influences the power of an analysis.
+The strength of association between the two variables is another aspect that influences the power of analysis.
 To be more specific, the stronger the relationship, the bigger the power in the power analysis.
 This indicates that in power analysis, a stronger correlation leads to a higher power number.

 In power analysis, a factor called sensitivity can impact the power.
 For example, the number of genuine positives out of the total number of true positives